 - For MPX FIPS limitations, see MPX FIPS limitations.

 - For SDX FIPS limitations, see SDX FIPS limitations.

 Provide the client certificate

 Before you configure client authentication, a valid client certificate must be installed on the client.
 A client certificate includes details about the specific client system that creates secure sessions with the Citrix ADC appliance.
 Each client certificate is unique and must be used by only one client system.

 Whether you obtain the client certificate from a CA, use an existing client certificate, or generate a client certificate on the Citrix ADC appliance, you must convert the certificate to the correct format.
 On the Citrix ADC appliance, certificates are stored in either the PEM or DER format and must be converted to PKCS#12 format before they are installed on the client system.
-After converting the certificate and transferring it to the client system, make sure that it is installed on that system and configured for the client application that will be part of the SSL transactions (for example, the web browser).
+After converting the certificate and transferring it to the client system, ensure that it is installed on that system and configured for the client application.
+The application, such as a web browser, must be part of the SSL transactions.

 For instructions on how to convert a certificate from PEM or DER format to PKCS#12 format, see Import and convert SSL files.

 For instructions on how to generate a client certificate, see Create a certificate.

 By default, client authentication is disabled on the Citrix ADC appliance, and all SSL transactions proceed without authenticating the client.
 You can configure client authentication to be either optional or mandatory as part of the SSL handshake.